Bishop’s Annual Appeal support provides ‘community of love, friendships, joy’ for youth

 Share on email

-Last November, the Diocese of Nashville’s Office of Faith Formation hosted 64 youth and 11 adults for one of the six SEARCH retreats for the 2021-22 academic schoolyear at Camp Marymount in Fairview, Tennessee.
+In November 2021, the Diocese of Nashville’s Office of Faith Formation hosted 64 youth and 11 adults for one of the six SEARCH retreats for the 2021-22 academic schoolyear at Camp Marymount in Fairview, Tennessee.
 SEARCH is one of many programs that benefits from support of the Bishop’s Annual Appeal for Ministries.
+Weekend retreats are set for the 2023-24 academic year.
 Submitted photo

 High school juniors and seniors are introduced to a community of love, friendships and joy through peer-to-peer leadership and interaction when they participate in a SEARCH retreat sponsored by the Diocese of Nashville.